Skip to content

 • Other server configuration issues prevent us from reaching the site (e.g., an expired SSL certificate).

-While your blog posts are being retrieved, the import status will read: Preparing posts for import.
+3. While your blog posts are being retrieved, the import status will update to: Preparing posts for import.

 Review imported blog posts

-After the tool has finished scanning your blog posts, the import status will read: Posts ready for import.
+After the tool finishes scanning the blog posts, the import status updates to Posts ready for import.
+You can then review the posts included in the scan and complete the import.

-• In the left sidebar menu, navigate to CMS > Blog.
+• In the left sidebar menu, navigate to Content > Blog.

-• In the Current view section, click the first dropdown menu and select Import blog.
+• Click the Current view dropdown menu and select Import blog.

 • To review the default values, click Change default values.

-• In the slide in panel, review the default values for any blog features that couldn't be mapped for every blog post.
+• In the right panel, review the default values for any blog features that couldn't be mapped for every blog post.
 In this example, there's a default value populating for the blog Author and blog Publish date.

-• Update the values in the text field to the desired values.
+• Enter the values in the text field to the desired values.

 • Click Save to apply these values to all blog posts.

-• All blog posts are selected for your import by default.
-Deselect the checkbox on the left for any blog posts or pages you want to omit from your import.
+5. By default, none of the blog posts are selected for the import.
+Select the checkbox on the left of any blog posts you want to include in your import.

-• In the Publishing status dialog box, select whether to import these blog posts as drafts or as live published posts.
-Then click Save.
+7. In the dialog box, select whether to import these blog posts as drafts or as live-published posts.

-Next steps: set up your blog in HubSpot
+Next steps: set up a blog in HubSpot

 After you've imported your blog posts, finish setting up your blog in HubSpot: